Jazz Standards.com : Jazz Standards : Songs : History : Biographies

 2003, Naxos 8120692

-”Ladies and gentlemen, just to let you know, I paid my alimony and I ain’t misbehavin’” is how Waller introduces this definitive rendition of his song.
+”’Ladies and gentlemen, just to let you know, I paid my alimony and I ain’t misbehavin’”’ is how Waller introduces this definitive rendition of his song.
 Played and sung in the spirit it was written, Waller is equal parts wit and mastery on this infectious track.

-Dave Brubeck Quartet with Jimmy Rushing
+Dave Brubeck Quartet/Jimmy Rushing

 Brubeck & Rushing

-Original recording, 1960
+Original recording 1960

 There is nice interplay between the gruff vocals of Rushing and the delicate saxophone of Paul Desmond.
 The song takes on a bluesy feel under the direction of pianist Brubeck.